Senior smartphone executive leaves Nokia

 He spoke to media last month when Nokia unveiled the Lumia 920, a top-of-the-range smartphone using Windows software.
 At the time, investors said they were disappointed by a lack of details such as launch dates and prices.

-The success of Lumia phones is widely seen crucial for Nokia as it struggles to compete with rivals Apple and Samsung.
+The success of Lumia phones is widely seen crucial for Nokia as it struggles to compete with rivals Apple (AAPL.O) and Samsung (005930.KS).

 Once the world's biggest mobile phone maker, Nokia fell behind rivals in smartphones and racked up more than 3 billion euros in operating losses in the past 18 months.